yurt-page/openwrt-ubuntu/README.md

     make uci/build
     sudo make uci_install

-BTW after than you can build the rest with just
+BTW after that you can build the rest with just

     make

 And internally will be called the target `.all`

+Or build manually:

+    make uclient/build
+    make rpcd/build
+    make jsonpath/build
+    make uclient/build
+    make mountd/build

 #### Debian/Ubuntu packages